Skip to content

 The film mainly takes place in the Villa Albergoni, 3, Via Montodine, south of Via Roma, in Moscazzano, a village about five miles south of Crema, an hour from Milan.

-The square where Elio (Timothée Chalamet) and Oliver (Armie Hammer) have their first conversation is the Piazza del Duomo.
-Elio begins to declare his feelings to Oliver further to the north-west towards Pandino near the site of the war memorial in Piazza Vittorio Emanuele.
+The Piazza del Duomo is the square where Elio (Timothée Chalamet) and Oliver (Armie Hammer) have their first conversation.
+Elio begins to declare his feelings to Oliver further north-west towards Pandino, near the war memorial site in Piazza Vittorio Emanuele.

-During their final days together, they visit the beautiful waterfall Cascate del Serio, Europe’s second tallest waterfall.
-The pensione they stay at is located in nearby Bergamo, and their night out is spent around Piazza Padre Reginaldo Giuliani, in front of the basilica di Santa Maria Maggiore.
+They visit the beautiful Cascate del Serio, Europe’s second-tallest waterfall, during their final days together.
+The pensione they stay at is located in nearby Bergamo, and they spend their night out around Piazza Padre Reginaldo Giuliani, in front of the Basilica di Santa Maria Maggiore.

-Finally, the station where Elio and Oliver say goodbye is at Pizzighettone.
+Finally, the station where Elio and Oliver say goodbye is Pizzighettone.

 Under the Tuscan Sun (2003)

-Under the Tuscan Sun was shot in one of the most enchanting provinces in Italy; Tuscany.
-Known as the birthplace of Italian renaissance and for its delicious food and tasty wine, Tuscany is a perfect place to host films like this.
+Under the Tuscan Sun was shot in one of the most enchanting provinces in Italy: Tuscany.
+Known as the birthplace of the Italian Renaissance and for its delicious food and wine, Tuscany is a perfect place to host films like this.
 The movie itself feels like an ode to the beauty of the region.
-It revolves around a writer (Diane Lane) who makes an impulsive, albeit smart, decision to move to Tuscany to start over after a series of mishaps in her life.
+It revolves around a writer (Diane Lane) who makes an impulsive, albeit brilliant, decision to move to Tuscany to start over after a series of mishaps in her life.

-The film was mainly shot in the town of Cortona, near Arezzo in Tuscany, and also near the hills around Tuoro Sul Trasimeno, overlooking Lake Trasimene in Umbria.
-The author of the book on which the film was based actually lives most of the year in Cortona, which is how she was inspired to write the story.
+The film was mainly shot in Cortona, near Arezzo in Tuscany, and near the hills around Tuoro Sul Trasimeno, overlooking Lake Trasimene in Umbria.
+The author of the book on which the film was based lives most of the year in Cortona, which is how she was inspired to write the story.

 under-the-tuscan-sun-film-locations-in-italy